Tevita Latu (rugby union): Early career

-Latu is from Tonga but moved to New Zealand for his schooling, attending Pakuranga College where he played rugby and earned selection for the Blues U18 side.
+Latu attended Pakūranga College where he played rugby and earned selection for the Blues U18 side and the Auckland U18.
 While at school he was also successful in basketball, earning selection on the New Zealand U23s National Championships roster in 2019.

 Professional career

 Latu has represented in the National Provincial Championship since 2025, being named in the squad for the 2025 Bunnings NPC.
 He had previously represented in the competition between 2020 and 2023, winning rookie of the year in 2020, and in 2024.
 He signed for ahead of the 2026 Super Rugby Pacific season.